Evolis3d/PhotoLayout/README.md

 Just run the included **PhotoLayout.jsx** script in Photoshop.
 Versions CS6 or previous can't show the Settings Dialog window.

 When 'Use Layer color-presets' option is turned off, random colors will be used for each element.

 When 'Generate Extras' option is turned off, all Layers will be treated as Image elements.

 **NOTE:** Ensure to point to your _Project\Assets\Editor_ folder.

+Then open Unity3D.
+Before doing anything else, ensure you've added all your needed packages from the PackageManager.

-Then open Unity3D and execute the Editor script.
+Then execute the Editor script.

 This will generate the whole Canvas hierarchy and place every item in the Canvas.

 ### Important!
 Temporal Fix